Plunking For Steelhead: Includes 2 Most Effective Plunking Rigs

 Worden’s Spin-N-Glo

-It is also possible to use lures like Spin N Glo, or crankbaits, or one of my favorites is the Kwickfish Xtreme, or Flatfish.
+It is also possible to use lures like Spin N Glo, or crankbaits, or one of my favorites is the Kwickfish Xtreme or Flatfish.

 These lures sit in place and spin or wobble back and forth, and as the salmon swim close, they see it and grab it.

-In some cases like with the Spin N Glo, anglers will tip the hook with skein, a shrimp, or a minnow.
+In some cases, like with the Spin N Glo, anglers will tip the hook with skein, a shrimp, or a minnow.

-Plunking For Steelhead Setup
+Plunking Setup

 The first setup is for plunking for salmon using lures.
-This is the most common plunking rig and it’s adjustable.
+This is the most common plunking rig, and it’s adjustable.
 You can set your depth based on the length of your dropper.

 The plunking rig for steelhead